If you’re looking to visit a country that feels like something from a fairy tale, you’d be hard-pressed to find somewhere more perfect than Germany.

-From the top of the Post Tower, you can get the best view of the countryside and important town landmarks like St. Peter’s Church and the Wernerkapelle, which are the ruins of a grand Gothic church.
+From the top of the Post Tower, you can get the best view of the countryside and important town landmarks like St. Peter’s Church and the Wernerkapelle, the ruins of a grand Gothic church.
 Coolest of all, the 12th-century Stahleck Castle that overlooks the town is a youth hostel, allowing visitors to literally stay in a medieval castle.

 Closest Major City: Munich (135 km)

 Although Füssen may be best known for being the nearest town to the world-famous 19th-century Neuschwanstein Castle, it’s well worth taking the time to see and explore in its own right.
-Surrounded by mountains and lakes, the intimate, mountain town feel is enhanced by narrow streets, colorful buildings, and its exquisite Bavarian architecture.
+Surrounded by mountains and lakes, the intimate mountain town feel is enhanced by narrow streets, colorful buildings, and exquisite Bavarian architecture.

 Closest Major City: Bonn (100 km)